 Prior to beginning his career in the mortgage industry, Rand was an agent and manager for Combined Insurance, an AON company, based in Chicago.
 Being a commission only insurance agent taught him the essentials needed to fine-tune his communication skills and enhance his perseverance in the face of adversity.

 Rand graduated from the University of Texas at Arlington with his B.B.A. in Marketing in 1994.
 He also holds a residential mortgage loan officers license with the Consumer Finance Protection Bureau.
 His wife, Holly, was an English teacher in the Keller ISD and The Oakridge School prior to bringing their family to Grace Prep in 2008.
 Rand and Holly have five children.
 Colin, GPA class of 2017, attends the University of Arkansas, Kate and Laura attend Grace Prep and Janie Grace and Matthew are the newest addition to their family through adoption.
 They live in south Fort Worth.

 Rand and Holly are active members of the First United Methodist Church of Ft.
 Worth.
 They have a passion and commitment for FUMC’s African Orphan Endeavor Project that funds education for Kenyan children.
 Rand is also long time member of several Masonic organizations including the Scottish Rite and Shrine chapters of Ft.
 Worth.
 In addition to his other charity responsibilities, Rand actively volunteers with the Grace Prep football and basketball programs.

 Phillip Wambsganss is the Executive Director for Higher Education Servicing Corporation (HESC) and its sister corporation the North Texas Higher Education Authority, Inc. (NTHEA).
-Both organizations work together to hold and service low-cost federal and private education loans.
-HESC through its Outreach Division (“inspirED”) also provides free college access services to students and families in Arlington, Mansfield and Kennedale ISDs, in Arlington Public Libraries, and at other youth serving programs and events throughout North Texas.
+Both organizations work to hold and service low-cost federal and private education loans.
+HESC through its Outreach Division (“inspirED”) also provides free college access services to students and families in Arlington ISD, Mansfield ISD, Kennedale ISD, HEB ISD and in other schools and youth serving programs throughout North Texas.

 Prior to joining HESC in 1998, Mr. Wambsganss was employed in the banking industry for ten years at banks in Arlington, Grapevine and Southlake.